28 Cleverly Funny & Creative 404 Error Pages

 One thing to notice about his 404 error page is that he makes it very easy for visitors to get back to his site, by placing links on the 404 error page itself.
 Smart.

-Talk about an ingenious way to get your visitors to stay on your website, the 404 error page on the CoolFarm features a 1980’s-style video game!
-It does offer those that reached the page to either check out the contacts or head back home, but in the meantime, anyone with a little free time on their hands, will stay at least for one game (or two).
+Talk about an ingenious way to get your visitors to stay on your website, the 404 error page on the Kualo features the 1980’s-style video game, Space Invaders, but with a Kualo theme.
+Reaching a 404 error page may be annoying but anyone with a little free time on their hands will most likely stay for a game (or two) – especially considering that (apparently) getting a score of 1000 can get you a discount on your hosting!

 Hilariously over-dramatic, the 404 error page at Tinsanity features a cup with bloodshot eyes running across the screen and screaming – obviously poking fun at the fact that it’s not that big a deal to run into the 404 error page.
 What makes it even funnier is the intense and melodramatic music playing while all this is happening!